aleckretch/Romaji-to-Japanese-Converter/README.md

 ## How to run

 Download the convert.py file and run in shell using `python3 convert.py`.
 The default character set is the Hiragana.
-Use asterisks to switch between the Hiragana and Katakana, such as `watashi wa *amerikajin* desu`.
+Use asterisks to switch between the Hiragana and Katakana, such as `watashi wa *amerika*jin desu`.

 ## Features